 12 Tips To Improve and Maintain Your Work Focus

-How do you successfully accomplish an overwhelming number of tasks?
+How do you accomplish an overwhelming number of tasks?
 What do you do when project deadlines loom and you’re nowhere near half of the work yet?

 The short answer is to stop worrying and continue working.
 But I know that’s easier said than done.

 In my life as a freelancer and entrepreneur, I’ve learned that one of the secrets to productivity is sustained work focus.
-This means prioritizing important tasks, doing them everyday, until they are accomplished.
+This means prioritizing important tasks, doing them every day until they are accomplished.

-But with so many distractions, personal limitations and uncontrollable circumstances, it will sometimes be hard to achieve such consistent progress.
-Here are 12 tips that can help keep our energy, maintain our dedication, sustain our enthusiasm and improve our work focus towards accomplishing our goals.
+But with so many distractions, personal limitations, and uncontrollable circumstances, it will sometimes be hard to achieve such consistent progress.
+Here are 12 tips that can help keep our energy, maintain our dedication, sustain our enthusiasm, and improve our work focus towards accomplishing our goals.

 1. Learn to delegate.
-Don’t be afraid to ask your family, friends and colleagues for help in doing your minor but urgent tasks.
+Don’t be afraid to ask your family, friends, and colleagues for help in doing your minor but urgent tasks.
 This way, you can focus more on what’s important.

 2. Study your energy patterns.
 Determine which times of the day you feel inspired and motivated and note when your lazy times are.
 Being aware of this helps in planning your daily routine.